Cupcakke: 2019–2023: Hiatus and standalone singles

 On November 7, 2019, Harris came out of retirement after a 40-day absence on all social media platforms with a tweet; "Jesus fasted for 40 days & so did I......
 Nov 16th".
 On March 6, 2020, Harris released a new single, "Lawd Jesus".
 Harris uploaded her first video to YouTube since her previous deletion of all videos on her channel the previous year, with the double video for singles "Grilling Niggas" and "Lawd Jesus", on May 13, 2020.

 On June 1, 2020, Cupcakke released the single "Lemon Pepper" with half of the proceeds going towards the Minnesota Bail fund.
 Another single, "Discounts" was released on June 26.
-The song received critical acclaim, peaked at number 78 on the UK Singles Downloads Chart and number 80 on the UK Singles Sales Chart, becoming her first single to do so.
+The song received critical acclaim, peaking at number 78 on the UK Singles Downloads Chart and number 80 on the UK Singles Sales Chart, becoming her first single to do so.
 "Discounts" also reached number one on the US iTunes chart, which is her first song to do so.
 She is also the only female rapper to have a number-one song on the iTunes chart with no label.

 On December 16, 2020, Harris received significant media attention after releasing "How to Rob (Remix)", a diss track.
 It was released on YouTube and sees Harris take aim at Megan Thee Stallion, Lizzo, and Lil' Kim, among others.
 The song received positive reviews.

 On March 1, 2021, "Deepthroat" was certified Gold by the Recording Industry Association of America (RIAA), which denotes five hundred thousand units based on sales and track-equivalent on-demand streams.
 It is her first song to be certified by the RIAA.
 In June, Rolling Stone magazine reported that Harris will be co-hosting the upcoming OutTV reality show Hot Haus with Tiffany Pollard, which will mark the rapper's TV hosting debut.
 Harris said of the casting decision, "As soon as I heard what this show stood for, owning your sexuality and talent, I knew I had to be involved."